vmapps/feed2mail/README.md

 # feed2mail
-News feed sent to your mailbox
+News feeds sent to your mailbox

 ## Purpose
 Purpose of this very simple tool is to :